Francesca & Luna

 I will continue to write because I love doing it.
 By the time Oloris closed down, I had already decided to "bring the boys back home", as it were, and re-publish the full Tijaran Tales series under the Luna banner.
 With the business taking precedence, it makes sense to have this control over my own books.
 So, when you see my books in the Luna store, you'll know why.

 Looking back now, I still can't quite believe how much has happened or how much lies ahead on the horizon.
 I thank you all for believing in Luna and supporting us.
-For my part, I will always give my all.
+For my part, I will always give it my all.